 When Harry looked at him questioningly, he added impatiently, ”Go on, we need some of your hair!”.

 With astonishment, Harry watched as his friends, one by one, turned into a doppelganger of him.
-As soon as that had happened, Mad-Eye barked, and shooed them out of the house.
+As soon as that had happened, Mad-Eye barked and shooed them out of the house.
 "Let's go.
 Everyone knows his escort.
-We’ll all leave on the same time.
+We’ll all leave at the same time.
 Harry, you go ahead and join Hagrid."

 *** Ginny & Harry ***

 Harry stood at the back door to the Burrow, a sheepish grin on his face.
 He'd arrived together with Kingsley, so Ginny knew he was the polyjuiced Hermione, not the real Harry.
 Obviously, she felt a bit uncomfortable.
 Scratching her crotch she mumbled,"I need to use the loo."

 Ginny gave Hermione a wry look.
 "D’you really need to use the loo, or d’you want to examine Harry's wand?”

 "Ginny!!! “ Hermione retorted with a scandalized look.
 Still scratching her crotch, she muttered, “I'm happy that I’m a girl.
 This thingy feels quite uncomfortable in tight pants”, and vanished through the door.